lthatch/Capstone1/README.md

 ![GitHub Logo](./la_ratio_donut.png)

-Over half of police shootings in these states involve Black Americans…
+More than half of police shootings in these states involve Black Americans…

 ## Looking into Louisiana